Cranberry

 Health Benefits

-- Rich in proanthocyanidins and anthocyanins, potent antioxidants that may support urinary tract health and reduce inflammation
+- Rich in antioxidants, particularly proanthocyanidins, which support urinary tract health and immune function

-- Good source of dietary fiber, supporting digestive health and stable blood sugar levels when consumed in moderation
+- High in dietary fiber supporting digestive health and stable blood sugar levels

 Buying Guide